 J-1 Initial Request $200

 J-2 Initial Request (one-time fee of $50 covers all dependents)

 The DS-2019 request and related forms can be downloaded here.

-Information explaining how to make payment of the above-noted fees is contained on an invoice issued by the Office of International Education.
+Information explaining how to make payment of the above-noted fees will be sent via e-mail from the Office of International Education.
 Please note that payment is due at the time the DS-2019 is issued.

 If the prospective J-1 Scholar holds a medical degree, please contact UBIS for additional documentation to be attached to the DS-2019.

 Step 1: The department or faculty member performs all steps necessary to request a Form DS-2019 (such as, but not limited to, confirming the prospective Exchange Visitor meets the U.S. Department of State mandated English language requirement), fills out the DS-2019 Request Form, and returns it and all required supporting documentation to Cinthya Koudounas, Alternate Responsible Officer, UB Immigration Services, 1Capen, North Campus.
 The DS-2019 start date should be at least 2 months from the date that the DS-2019 is received at UBIS.
 Note: Please remember that the Medical Insurance Attestation must also be included (available here ).